Frequently Asked Questions (FAQ)

 Question: What is required to verify my disability?

 Answer: Unless the disability is obvious (e.g., a person who uses a wheelchair), the EARC requires medical/psychological disability verification documentation prior to engaging in the interactive process with an employee.
 The diagnosed condition must be determined by a licensed physician or other professional and may be submitted on the EARC Medical/Psychological Verification Form.
-The diagnosed condition must state the nature of the disability and how it impacts the employee's ability to perform the job duties.
-For more information on medical/psychological documentation criteria, please visit the Guidelines for Comprehensive Documentation webpage.
+The documentation must show that the employee has a disability as defined under California's Fair Employment and Housing Act and how it impacts the employee's ability to perform his/her job duties.

 Question: How do I request employment accommodations?